googleapis/google-cloud-java/README.md

 See the ``gcloud-java`` API [datastore documentation][datastore-api] to learn how to interact with the Cloud Datastore using this Client Library.

+Here is a code snippet showing a simple usage example from within Compute/App Engine.
+Note that you must [supply credentials](#authentication) if running this snippet elsewhere.

 ```java
 import com.google.gcloud.datastore.Datastore;